JoeggiCH/PowerLogger/README.md

 At each transition from LOGGING to STANDBY, the measurement file is closed and the measurement cycle finishes.

-During STANDBY mode the logger keeps checking the sensor for a load threshold voltage, above the load threshold voltage measurements will start, i.e. the mode changes to "LOGGING" Below the load threshold voltage the logger assumes that the load is not connected yet and the STANDBY mode will continue.
+During STANDBY mode the logger keeps measuring and if the measured values of either the voltage or current are higher than the respective thresholds, the mode changes to "LOGGING" - and vice versa.

-# Configuration File on SD Card
+## Configuration File on SD Card

 The logger uses a configuration file called LOGGER.INI, in the root folder of the SD card.
 This text file contains one value (a string representing a number) per line.